Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective

+For over two decades, I have engaged deeply with these challenges while developing a machine-learning-based compiler featuring collective tuning and federated learning, spearheading the artifact evaluation process with a standardized artifact appendix and reproducibility checklists for ACM and IEEE conferences, reproducing results from numerous academic and industry research projects, and assisting companies and the broader community in running MLPerf benchmarks and submitting highly efficient and cost-effective software and hardware configurations optimized for popular AI and ML tasks ~\cite{acm_techtalk_fursin_reproducibility_2022,Fur2009,29db2248aba45e59:a31e374796869125,cfkz2016}.

+In my work with academia and industry, I observed that preparing, documenting, reproducing, and debugging complex experiments often requires weeks or even months of tedious, ad-hoc, and repetitive interactions among teams from different organizations.
+These experiments typically involve empirical measurements of runtime characteristics such as latency, throughput, and energy consumption, which are highly variable and challenging to manage.
+This complex process involves writing some ad-hoc README files, Jupyter notebooks and spreadsheets, along with some ad-hoc containers and instructions how to run experiments.
+These artifacts are then shared among teams, who often spend significant amounts of time parsing and updating them to reproduce empirical results across the ever-evolving landscape of software and hardware~\cite{mad_2024}.

-This practical and tedious experience motivated me to explore the possibility to virtualize the process of building, running, benchmarking and optimizing AI, ML and other complex workloads, i.e. abstract it from continuously changing models, datasets, software and hardware similar to how hardware virtualization and containers help to run different OS and applications across different hardware configurations.
-I also wanted to provide a common automation and reproducibility language to access all software and/or research projects including co-designing AI systems and optimizing AI-based applications.
-That is why I have prototyped a new automation, virtualization and reproducibility framework that I called Collective Mind (CM)~\cite{acm_rep_23_cm_keynote,github_cmind} - a small, modular, cross-platform and decentralized workflow automation framework with reusable automation recipes (CM scripts).
-Such automation recipes provide a common and technology-agnostic way to virtualize MLOps and DevOps (ResearchOps) and connect them into portable workflows to build, run, benchmark and optimize emerging workloads across diverse and continuously changing models, datasets, software and hardware from different vendors in a more unified, automated and reproducible way (CM4MLOps)~\cite{cm4mlops,cm_scripts}.
+This hands-on and often tedious experience inspired me to explore virtualizing the process of building, running, benchmarking, and optimizing AI, ML, and other complex workloads.
+The goal was to abstract these workflows from the ever-changing models, datasets, software, and hardware - much like how hardware virtualization and containers enable the seamless operation of different operating systems and applications across diverse hardware configurations.
+Another objective I pursued was to create a unified language for automation and reproducibility, enabling seamless access to all research projects, with a particular focus on co-designing and optimizing AI and ML systems.

-Different teams in different companies can now use the same automation and reproducibility infrastructure with the same human-friendly language to co-design, optimize and compare any software and hardware for AI while automatically plugging public or private components and sharing experiments along with auto-generated container snapshots and READMEs with unified CM commands while checking licenses and protecting IP.